twinfoundation/federated-catalogue/packages/federated-catalogue-models/docs/reference/interfaces/IDataSpaceConnectorEntry.md

 > **identity**: `string`

-Connector's Identity that allows to know public key of this Connector
+Connector's Identity that allows to know public key of this Connector.

 #### Inherited from